robert-blankenship/helpscout-dashboard/README.md

 Simple, LIVE dashboard solution for keeping track of helpscout tickets in real-time.
 It uses Clef to create a simple way to log into your dashboard.

 overview:
 ===================
 1. Installation
 2. Obligatory puppy
 3. License

 1. installation:
 ===================
 Installation is simple:

-Step 1: clone the repo folder to your web server.
+Step 1: Clone the repo folder to your web server.
-Step 2: after cloning, run the install.sh script by doing ./install.sh Step 3: change out your values for the app key and url in the app.js file (i'll be making this flow better soon.)
+Step 2: Run the install.sh script by doing ./install.sh.
+Step 3: The helpscout widget will be available at http://yoursite.com/helpscout-dashboard/

 2. obligatory puppy: